The district and council fast facts

 How we operate

 In 2002, following the Local Government Act 2000, the council adopted a Leader and Cabinet style decision making structure.
-The rules governing the way the council operates are set down in the Constitution.
+The rules governing the way the council operates are set down in the our constitution.

 All councillors meet together at full council meetings.
 Here, councillors decide the overall policies, set the budget each year and hold the cabinet and all committees to account.

-- Leader of the Council, Promoting South Lakeland: Councillor Giles Archibald
+- Leader of the Council and Promoting South Lakeland Portfolio Holder: Councillor Giles Archibald

 A number of other committees deal with specific areas of council business.
-These include: Planning, Licensing, Accounts, Audit, Human Resources, Lake Admin and Standards.
+These include: Planning, Licensing and Licensing Regulatory, Audit, Human Resources, Lake Admin and Standards.

 - Leader: Councillor Giles Archibald